gaborcs/lambda-terminal/README.md

 ## What is Lambda?

 Lambda is an experimental programming language.
-It is a functional language, similar in semantics to Haskell.
+It's a functional language, similar in semantics to Haskell.
 "Why another Haskell-like language?" you may ask.
 Haskell is awesome, there's little we could improve upon it in semantics.
-Instead Lambda is an attempt to revolutionize the coding experience.
+Instead, Lambda is an attempt to revolutionize the coding experience.

 Most programming languages represent code as a set of text files.
 You navigate code by moving the cursor to the appropriate location in a file.
 Lambda is different.
 It represents code as a data structure.
 For example, an expression is represented as a tree structure.
-When you view an expression definition in the editor, you can select one of its subexpressions and see its type, edit it, or if it's a reference to another expression definition, you can jump to that.
+When you view an expression definition in the editor, you can select any of its subexpressions and see their type, edit them, or if it's a reference to another expression definition, you can jump to that definition.
 This way of working with code may be hard to imagine, but don't worry, this tutorial will show you everything you need to know.

 ## What is Lambda Terminal?